 Do you use or specify pneumatic valve manifolds with multiple flow or pressure/vacuum requirements in the same manifold?
 Do your needs often change forcing you to change out manifolds for higher flow requirements?
 Does your connectivity protocol change with various applications, locations or projects?
 What would you say to one manifold series that could handle all of these situations and more?
 Let me introduce you to the Parker H Series ISO Universal manifold series.

 Is that still not enough?
 The new H Series ISO Universal valves are packed with tons of additional features.
-The new valve design has approximately a 30% reducing in weight.
+The new valve design has approximately a 30% reduction in weight.
 You can also set up multiple pressure and vacuum zones in one valve manifold so you don’t have to use separate valve manifolds for different pressure or vacuum applications.
-If you have a long valve manifold and actuate multiple valves at one time you could wind up starving your valves for air flow.
-Parker offers high flow right hand end plates where you can supply additional flow for those high flow applications.
-Parker also offers energy efficient coil options for their 24 VDC size 1 and 2 valves to reduce power consumption of your valve coils.
+If you have a long valve manifold and actuate multiple valves at one time you could wind up starving your valves for airflow.
+Parker offers high flow right-hand endplates where you can supply additional flow for those high flow applications.
+Parker also offers energy-efficient coil options for their 24 VDC size 1 and 2 valves to reduce the power consumption of your valve coils.
 Parker also offers pilot pressure zoning for safety applications.
 Removing pilot pressure from a valve is a quick way to bring valves and actuators back to a safe position.
 You can also add sandwich accessories such as flow controls and pressure regulators to control your actuators right at the manifold.
 This is a great option for actuators that are in hard to reach areas and makes adjustment a breeze.
 Parker has gone away from the pin and socket design for connecting the manifold bases.
-These small pins were easily bent and tough to trouble shoot after the valve manifold has been assembled.
+These small pins were easily bent and tough to troubleshoot after the valve manifold has been assembled.
 The new design uses a card edge design and is much simpler and a more robust design compared to those cumbersome pins.
 Finally, installing the completed manifold is made much easier with the addition of installation brackets that hold the manifold in place while you attach the permanent fasteners in both horizontal and vertical application mounting.